code-bot/Article-Summarizer/README.md

 let AYLIEN_TextAPI_App_ID = "<INSERT APP ID>"
 let AYLIEN_Base_URL = "https://api.aylien.com/api/v1"
 ```
-- Open "DiffbotArticleClient.swift" located in the "DiffbotArticleClient" folder using any text editor
+- Open the "DiffbotArticleClient" folder and open "DiffbotArticleClient.swift" using any text editor
 - At the top of the code, in the "API constants" section, add the Diffbot API Token found in your email after signing up for the Diffbot 2-week Free trial or in your dashboard if you are already logged into the Diffbot website (https://www.diffbot.com).
 After adding the credentials, save the file and close it. **Make sure to remove "<>" angle brackets when adding the credentials**
 ```
   //